pgao/HappyMeter/static/twitter/README.md

 ## Introduction

 This library provides a pure Python interface for the [Twitter API](https://dev.twitter.com/).
+It works with Python versions from 2.5 to 2.7.
+Python 3 support is under development.

 [Twitter](http://twitter.com) provides a service that allows people to connect via the web, IM, and SMS.
 Twitter exposes a [web services API](http://dev.twitter.com/doc) and this library is intended to make it even easier for Python programmers to use.